Follow The Prince

 2004 Castalia Rochioli Vineyard Russian River Valley Pinot Noir

 15.18% alc., pH 3.53, 320 cases, $45.
-First year with no second-crop and first year of fruit from Flax Vineyard West Block clone. · Moderately light garnet color in the glass, apparently unfiltered.
+First year with no second-crop and first year of fruit from Flad Vineyard West Block clone. · Moderately light garnet color in the glass, apparently unfiltered.
 Impressive aromatic intensity with scents of red berry cobbler, candied cherry and mocha.
 A plethora of darker red and black fruit flavors with a slight roasted quality, finishing with great length and a hint of citrus peel.
 Silky textured with gossamer tannins.
 Very good.
 Reviewed October 4, 2011 ARTICLE »

 2003 Castalia Rochioli Vineyard Russian River Valley Pinot Noir